Lestropie/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 If a file name does NOT include a `part-<mag/phase>` key/value pair, it can be
-assumed that the corresponding files contains magnitude images.
+assumed that the corresponding file contains magnitude images.

 ### Task (including resting state) imaging data